microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 We need to demonstrate running nginx as another example application.
-We'll use the official Docker image for nginx from https://hub.docker.com/_/nginx
+We'll use the official Docker image for nginx from https://hub.docker.com/_/nginx Also, we'll use ACR's `import` action to provide ngin via ACR (vs Docker Hub) so that the webhooks that ISO creates will get trigger as-is.

 #### Scenario #5 Test Plan